 I think this is one of the things I’m going to make every year now to celebrate Chinese New Year 🙂

 Recipe is adapted from here.
-I used coconut milk instead of cow’s milk and standardized the recipe for easier measuring.
+I used coconut milk instead of cow’s milk, reduce the sugar amount, and standardized the recipe for easier measuring.

 Baked Chinese New Year Sweet Nian Gao